ScanNet/ScanNet/README.md

 Projection of 3d aggregated annotation of a scan into its RGB-D frames, according to the computed camera trajectory.

 ### ScanNet C++ Toolkit
 Tools for working with ScanNet data.

-* [SensReader](SensReader) loads the ScanNet `.sens` data of compressed RGB-D frames, camera intrinsics and extrinsics, and IMU data.
+[SensReader](SensReader) loads the ScanNet `.sens` data of compressed RGB-D frames, camera intrinsics and extrinsics, and IMU data.

+### Mesh Segmentation Code
+Mesh supersegment computation code which we use to preprocess meshes and prepare for semantic annotation.
+Refer to [Segmentator](Segmentator) directory for building and using code.

 ## BundleFusion Reconstruction Code